tbxiao/chauff.github.io/index.md

 ## News

+- At [SIGIR 2016](http://sigir.org/sigir2016/) I will be co-organizing a workshop on **Search as Learning** together with Jacek Gwizdka, Preben Hansen, Jiyin He and Noriko Kando.
+Website will be up soon.
 - Our analysis of learning transfer among programmers taking a MOOC has been accepted at [ACM L@S](http://learningatscale.acm.org/las2016/): do learner actually apply what they have learned in practice?
 Take a look at [my blog]({% post_url 2016-03-01-learning-transfer %}).
 - We are getting the word out about our MOOC-related learning analytics work; a demonstration paper